quinfer/quinnference_website/content/smf/index.md

 ---

-The academic year 2019-2020 through up some unique challenges for our band of budding investment professional in the SMF.
-Once again we were humbled by the work and innovations of this academic year, culminating in an excellent Annual report.
+The academic year 2019-2020 threw up some unique challenges for our band of budding investment professional in the SMF.
+Once again we were humbled by the work, creativity and innovations of this academic year's cohort.
+This culminated in an excellent Annual report.
 Below are some video highlights.

 <!-- blank line -->
 <figure class="video_container">